py-tony/China-Care-Full-Automated-Benchtop-Clinical-Blood-Chemistry-Biochemistry-Analyzer/README.md

 ## China Medical

 China Care Medical supplies medical, Lab, and veterinary Equipment in many countries.
 The company is committed to making quality medical tools more accessible to people while saving them time and money.
-Customers can order any (available) medical equipment online. ---> [order online](https://www.chinacaremedical.com/) or get in touch with an approved [local facilitor](https://py-tony.netlify.app/contact_china_care.html#gsc.tab=0).
+Customers can order any (available) medical equipment online. ---> [order online](https://www.chinacaremedical.com/) or get in touch with an approved [local facilitator](https://py-tony.netlify.app/contact_china_care.html#gsc.tab=0) for a free quotation.

 In this article, we'll take a closer look at the Biochemistry Analyzer CCL-210, one of the machines I had the privilege of installing in the Republic Democratic of Congo.

 We assume some computer literacy and familiarity with medical tools to follow this article, but the author will do his best to be helpful.
-When it comes to computer concepts or technical concepts, we will try to hold each other's hands and climb the mountain together.
+When it comes to advanced computer concepts or technical concepts, we will try to hold each other's hands and climb the mountain together.
 However, we won't be teaching how to use a computer or how to hold a mouse.

 ## What is a Biochemistry Analyzer